simpleanalytics/docs/_docs/30_features/30_embed-chart.md

 ></script>
 ```

+## Open-source

+Our public scripts are always open-source, so feel free to look at the embed script code in more detail [on GitHub](https://github.com/simpleanalytics/embed).

 If you have other issues, <a href="https://simpleanalytics.com/contact">please let us know</a> because we love to help you!
 Do you want to access your stats with even more freedom?
 Use our [API](/api) for that.